sarahdayan/snippets.js/README.md

 });
 ```

 You can use `createSnippet` to manually generate snippets as in the example above, or to build your own snippet factories for specific languages.
-If you're using TypeScript, you can implement the `SnippetFactory` interface.

 ```js
 const createPhpSnippet = code =>